rajiyyah/learning-stuff/Kubernetes/Kubernetes.md

 4. Ingress

-    * The request will goes to ingress first then does forwarding then to the service
+    * The request will goes to ingress first then does forwarding then to the service.

     * It is used to route traffic into the cluster.

-    * To make the external service URL look like with a secure protocol & a domain name
+    * To make the external service URL look like with a secure protocol &  domain name.

 5. ConfigMap